• Skip to main content

 The kanji character of “hoshi” consists of the following two parts:

-• 生 : a kanji character used to express the act of being born.
+- 生 : a kanji character used to refer to the act of being born.

 These two parts tell us that “hoshi” literally means ‘sun born’ in Japanese.
-This literal interpretation is not in line with the meanings, but still understandable, I think.
-The sun was born in more or less the same way as other stars were; the births of the stars were highly related to those of planets.
-So, the kanji concept still has the relation with the meanings.
+This literal interpretation is not in line with the actual meanings, but still understandable, I think.
+The sun was born in more or less the same way as other stars; the births of stars were highly related to those of planets.
+So, the literal kanji concept still has the relation with the actual meanings.

 When we meet new kanji characters, we should check their parts in detail to understand their meanings clearly and deeply.
 In many cases, kanji parts tell us a lot about the meanings of the characters they form.
 Actually, here, we could get the better understanding of “hoshi” through the detailed check above.

-So far, I’ve explained the definition and meanings of “hoshi” and its kanji character.
+So far, I’ve explained the definition and meanings of “hoshi” together with its kanji parts.
 Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “stars” in Japanese